When To Hire A Workers’ Comp Lawyer

 Your Medical Care Is Inadequate

 Unfortunately, some medical clinics dismiss their L&I patients due to the extra work that’s often involved with submitting paperwork.
-They tend to favor patients that are insured or paying out of pocket and prefer not to work with an L&I case that could take months or years to receive payment.
+They tend to favor patients who are insured or paying out of pocket and prefer not to work with an L&I case that could take months or years to receive payment.

 You deserve the same level of treatment as any other patient, and the fact you’re on workers’ compensation shouldn’t affect that.
 If you believe your medical clinic is treating you unfairly, an L&I attorney can help you hold that medical practice accountable and get the treatment you deserve.

-Time Loss Benefits Are Threatened
+Time-Loss Benefits Are Threatened

-Your time loss benefits should be paid every two weeks once your doctor confirms your inability to work.
+Your time-loss benefits should be paid every two weeks once your doctor confirms your inability to work.
 These benefits are meant to partially replace your lost wages.
-If your time-loss benefits are threatened, not paid correctly or on time, or not paid at all, know that’s unacceptable, and you deserve better.
+If your time-loss benefits are threatened, not paid correctly or on time, or not paid at all, know that’s unacceptable and you deserve better.

-Your Case Qualifies for a Permanent Partial Disability Settlement
+Your Case Qualifies For A Permanent Partial Disability Settlement

 If your on-the-job injury becomes a permanent issue that will continue after recovery, you could be entitled to Permanent Partial Disability (PPD) when you return to work.
-This can be difficult to navigate, and you deserve to have someone on your side there to help you through the process and get your settlement.
+This can be difficult to navigate, and you deserve to have someone on your side to help you through the process and get your award or settlement.

-You Feel Worn Down and Hopeless
+You Feel Worn Down And Hopeless

-If you’re feeling worn down, hopeless or depressed, it’s time to partner with an attorney who can take a load off of your shoulders.
-Look for L&I attorneys with positive online reviews, and when you find an attorney that looks like a good fit, don’t be afraid to ask personal questions to truly gauge whether they’re the right fit for your unique case.
-Take it from us when we say that there really are compassionate attorneys out there who genuinely care about your physical and mental health and whose goal isn’t just to get more money in your settlement – but to help you through a truly challenging time in your life.
+If you are feeling worn down, hopeless, or depressed, it’s time to partner with a Seattle L&I attorney who can take a load off of your shoulders.
+Look for L&I attorneys with positive online reviews, and when you find an attorney who looks like a good fit, don’t be afraid to ask personal questions to truly gauge whether they’re the right fit for your unique case.
+The compassionate L&I attorneys at Emery | Reddy genuinely care about your physical and mental health.
+Our goal is to help you get the benefits to which you are entitled and to help you through a truly challenging time in your life.

 Frequently Asked Questions